EU pressures Britain amid signs of progress in Brexit talks

 Austrian EU affairs minister, Gernot Bluemel — whose country holds the EU's rotating presidency until the end of the year — said "there is a certain dynamic in the negotiations, but it is too early to say how we are going to proceed on that."

-On Thursday, Finnish Prime Minister Juha Sipila said that major progress was likely "within a week," based on his Brexit discussions with several visiting EU leaders.
+On Thursday, Finnish Prime Minister Juha Sipila said that major progress was likely "within a week," based on his Brexit discussions with several EU leaders who visited Helsinki.

 "We're going through crucial days now.
 We're very close now," Sipila said.